 Monument Valley Scenic Drive

 Exploring Monument Valley offers two options: guided excursions led by knowledgeable Navajo guides or independent exploration through a self-guided tour.
-The latter, known as the Valley Drive, is a straightforward 17-mile (27 km) scenic loop, perfect for self-navigation.
+The latter, known as the Valley Drive, is a straightforward 17 mi (27 km) scenic loop, perfect for self-navigation.
 The drive takes 2-4 hours, depending on how long you spend at each stop.

 What to See in Monument Valley

-The trio of Merrick, East Mitten, and West Mitten Buttes forms a striking triangular spectacle, with East and West Mitten resembling mittens when viewed from the south.
+Merrick, East Mitten, and West Mitten Buttes form a striking trio, with East and West Mitten resembling mittens when viewed from the south.
 Artist Pointe provides a panoramic view of the West Mitten Butte, East Mitten Butte, and Merrick Butte, serving as a prime location for sunrise.
-These are just a few highlights among the eleven lookout points.

-The other points include Elephant Butte, Three Sisters, Camel Butte, The Hub, North Window, Totem Pole and Sand Spring, and Totem Pole and Yei be Chei.
+These are just a few highlights among the 11 lookout points.
+Other points include Elephant Butte, Three Sisters, Camel Butte, The Hub, North Window, Totem Pole and Sand Spring, and Totem Pole and Yei be Chei.

 How Many Days at Monument Valley?

-The Monument Valley scenic drive is a magical experience and deserves a place on your southwest road trip, whether it be just a day or a weekend.
+The Monument Valley scenic drive is a magical experience and deserves a place on your southwest road trip, whether it be for a day or a weekend.
 Deciding on the ideal amount of time to spend at Monument Valley largely depends on the depth of exploration and personal preferences.
-While it’s possible to complete the Monument Valley scenic drive and see the major attractions within a day, allocating more time allows for a better experience.
+While it’s possible to complete the Monument Valley scenic drive and see the major attractions within a day, more time allows for a better experience.

 While driving in and around Monument Valley, I noticed the time on my phone changing.
 It’s important to be aware of the time differences between Arizona, Utah, and the Navajo Nation when planning your trip.
 Arizona does not observe daylight saving time and uses standard mountain time.
 Utah and Navajo lands, however, do observe daylight saving.
 This is something you will want to keep in mind, especially if you have tours planned.